Axionic and nonaxionic electrodynamics in plane and circular geometry: Abstract

 \section{Abstract}

 Various aspects of axion electrodynamics in the presence of a homogeneous and isotropic dielectric medium are discussed.
 1. We consider first the "antenna-like" property of a planar dielectric surface in axion electrodynamics, elaborating on the treatment given earlier on this topic by Millar {\it et al.} (2017).
 We calculate the electromagnetic energy transmission coefficient for a dielectric plate, and compare with the conventional expression in ordinary electrodynamics.
 2. We consider the situation where the medium exterior to the plate, assumed elastic, is "bent back" and glued together, so that we obtain a circular dielectric string in which the waves can propagate clockwise or counterclockwise.
 As will be shown, a stationary wave pattern is permitted by the formalism, and we show how the amplitudes for the two counterpropagating waves can be found.
 3. As a special case, by omitting axions for a moment, we analyze the Casimir effect for the string, showing its similarity as well as its difference with the Casimir effect of a scalar field for a piecewise uniform string (Brevik and Nielsen 1990).
-4. Finally, including axions again we analyze the enhancement of the surface-generated electromagnetic radiation near the center of a cylindrical haloscope, where the interior region is a vacuum and the exterior region a metal.
+4. Finally, including axions again we analyze the enhancement of the surface-generated electromagnetic radiation near the center of a cylindrical haloscope, where the interior region is a vacuum and the exterior region a high refractive index medium.
 This enhancement is caused by the curvature of the boundary, and is mathematically a consequence of the behavior of the Hankel function of the second kind for small arguments.
 A simple estimate shows that enhancement may be quite significant, and can therefore be of experimental interest.
+The presence of an absorber in the center and the possibility of adopting it to search for axions with mass in the THz region, and possibly the GHz region too, is also discussed.
 This proposal is suggested as an alternative to the reflector arrangement in a similar arrangement recently discussed by Liu {\it et al.} (2022).